Guitar Week Classes - July 30-August 5, 2017

 The hot jazz guitar pioneered by Django Reinhardt and the Quintet of the Hot Club of France is fun and accessible.
 This hands-on class is intended for either a beginning guitar player or a player new to playing jazz, swing or Django style guitar.
-Using repertoire common to the genre, you will learn the basics of chord voicings, rhythm guitar, pick technique, melodies and using licks to build a solo.
-Plan to be jamming over your favorite tunes by the week’s end.
+Using repertoire common to the genre, you will learn the basics of chord voicings, strumming styles, pick technique, and melody articulation.
+Plan to be jamming with the class by the week’s end.

-This workshop will expand your understanding of Gypsy jazz rhythm guitar by focusing on the essential elements that drive an ensemble.
-Using repertoire common to the genre, participants learn ‘la pompe’, ‘four to the bar’, Gypsy bossa, and swing waltz rhythms.
+This class will expand your understanding of rhythm guitar by focusing on the essential elements that drive a “Hot Club” jazz ensemble.
+Using repertoire common to the genre, participants learn ‘la pompe,’ ‘four to the bar,’ ‘samba,’ ‘bossa,’ and swing waltz rhythms.
 Launch into chord inversions to expand your chordal vocabulary and develop your abilty to play “up the neck.”

 INTRO TO SWING UKULELE (Gerald Ross)